Venetian Bird: Plot

-British private detective Edward Mercer (Richard Todd) is employed to travel to Venice and locate an Italian who is to be rewarded for his assistance to an Allied airman during the Second World War.
+British private detective Edward Mercer is employed to travel to Venice and locate an Italian who is to be rewarded for his assistance to an Allied airman during the Second World War.
 Once he arrives in Italy, however, he becomes mixed up in an assassination plot enveloped in a great deal of mystery.
-Central to it is whether Renzo Uccello (John Gregson) actually died a few years earlier in World War II or not.
+Central to it is whether Renzo Uccello actually died a few years earlier in World War II or not.